b34c0n5/Kali-Linux-OSINT-VM/README.md

 the chrome web store has a lot of useful AI web extensions, and other extensions that can aid in your research.

-## **OSINT Techniques:**

-If you have read
-<a href="https://www.osinttechniques.com/">OSINT Techniques</a> by Michael Bazzell

-I would recommend using the search tools he provides.
-As well as the flow charts and templates.

 ***REMEBER*** to update the $PATH you must edit the .zshrc file, not the .bashrc

 nano .zshrc